Led-adel-pilot/CogniGuide/README.md

     - From Mind Map: After a mind map is generated, users can generate study flashcards from the Markmap markdown and switch between the mind map view and a flashcards study mode.
     - Direct from Files: On the generator, a selector lets users choose "Flashcards" to generate flashcards directly from uploaded documents/images (without first creating a mind map).
 The backend accepts `FormData` uploads and streams NDJSON lines for incremental flashcards.
 *   **Persistent Study Progress:** The flashcard study interface automatically remembers the user's last viewed card position, even after closing the modal, refreshing the page, or reopening the browser.
 This works for both saved decks (using deck ID) and unsaved decks (using a unique identifier based on deck content).
 Progress is stored locally and persists across sessions.
+*   **Interleaved Study Mode:** Advanced spaced repetition feature that interleaves cards from multiple decks to maximize learning effectiveness.
+When you have due cards from different subjects, this mode presents them in a randomized order while ensuring no two consecutive cards are from the same deck, forcing beneficial context switching that improves long-term retention.
+Each card maintains its individual deck's exam date and scheduling preferences.
 *   **Auth & History:** Users must sign in (Email magic link or Google) to generate mind maps or flashcards.
 Signed-in users get a dashboard with a unified reverse-chronological history of both mind maps and flashcards.
 Items show lucide icons (map vs card).
 Mind maps are stored as Markmap markdown; flashcards are stored as a JSON array (and may omit markdown when generated directly from files/prompts).
 *   **Seamless Save on Sign-Up:** When a non-authenticated user generates a mind map and then signs up to save it, the mind map is automatically saved to their new account and appears in their history, ensuring no work is lost.